 Faith and Hope continue to draw the attention of people on a daily basis.
 Whether strolling through their Bel Air neighborhood or shopping in local stores, people gravitate toward them.
 The reaction and comments are overwhelmingly positive “even though we don’t blend in and we don’t look like the other families,” Sandy says.

-The Hills still marvel that these two innocent lives ended up in their care.
-They tell each other that the arrival of the girls into their lives is part of a bigger plan.
+The Hills still marvel that these two innocent lives ended up in their care through what was surely divine intervention.
+They tell each other that the arrival of the girls into their lives is part of a bigger plan: divine intervention.
 Sandy explains, “When people approach us to ask questions or talk with our daughters, especially teenage boys or girls, it gives me the opportunity to share our experience with adoption.
 It’s a win-win-win situation, truly the best outcome for the teenage birth mother, the adoptive parents, and the baby.
 If you know of someone who is facing an unplanned pregnancy, tell them that they don’t have to raise a child on their own or have an abortion.
 There is a third option that is often overlooked.
 So many people like us are ready, willing, and able to love, cherish, and raise a child.”

 Sandy points out that adoption is not second best.
 “I couldn’t possibly love a child any more than I love Faith and Hope, even if I were to have given birth.”
 Although it is obvious that their daughters are adopted, Sandy and Cecil see them “only as our children.
 We waited and prayed for a family for so long.
 They are such a joy, and truly the light of our lives.”
 Surely, it was divine intervention.